-Some of you know that I stopped using food coloring last year, so I wanted to use a food source that had lots of chlorophyll in it.
-I was going to pick up some spinach to try, but then I remembered that I had a big bunch of parsley at home, and hello… parsley tastes ahh-mazing with potatoes! #SoSmartAgain I had a game plan and was super excited to head home and get my plan into action!
+Some of you know that I stopped using food coloring last year, so I wanted to use a food source that had lots of chlorophyll in it (that’s what makes naturally green things green).
+I was going to pick up some spinach to try, but then I remembered that I had a big bunch of parsley at home, and hello… parsley tastes amazing with potatoes!
+I had a game plan and was super excited to head home and get my plan into action!

-First step: Cook down the parsley with some water, reduce it a little bit, and bring on the Spring color!
+Cook down the parsley with some water, reduce it a little bit, and bring on the Spring color!
 I strained out the parsley and I was left with a nice liquid to soak my frozen shredded potatoes in.
 I didn’t thaw them or anything… just tossed ’em up a bit to make sure everything was covered.
 I let them sit in the liquid for about 10 minutes and then I stirred in some diced ham, cheese, and seasonings.
-Trust me, gang…these are seriously THAT easy to make!
+Trust me, gang…these are seriously that easy to make!

 I flipped the oven on to 425 and let it heat up while I assembled everything.
 Oh, before I forget, please be sure to spritz the wells of the cupcake pan with olive oil to prevent sticking.
 Otherwise, you’re bound to have a struggle removing the delicate hash brown potatoes baskets.